-- our ability to refinance or pay, when due, the principal of, interest or other amounts due in respect of our indebtedness, including our Existing Notes; - our liquidity, cash flow and access to capital; - the supply and demand for and market prices of crude oil, NGL, natural gas and other products or services, and the associated impact of our hedging policies relating thereto; - capital expenditures and other contractual obligations, including our obligations under our Credit Agreement and the indentures governing each of the 10.000% Senior Notes and the 10.625% Senior Notes; - the results of our ongoing strategic alternatives review process; - political instability or armed conflict in crude oil or natural gas producing regions, such as the ongoing war between Russia and Ukraine; - the integration of acquisitions, including the Alamo Acquisitions and the Hannathon Acquisition; - the availability of capital resources; - production and reserve levels; - drilling and completion risks; - inflation rates and the impacts of associated monetary policy responses, including increased interest rates and resulting pressures on economic growth; - economic and competitive conditions; - the impacts of the transition to an anticipated two-rig development program for the remainder of 2023; - weather conditions; - the length, scope and severity of the ongoing coronavirus disease ("COVID-19") pandemic, including the effects of related public health concerns and the impact of continued actions taken by governmental authorities and other third parties in response to the pandemic and its impact on commodity prices, supply and demand considerations, and storage capacity; - the availability of goods and services and supply chain issues; - legislative, regulatory or policy changes; - regulatory and related policy actions intended by federal, state and/or local governments to reduce fossil fuel use and associated carbon emissions, to drive the substitution of renewable forms of energy for crude oil and natural gas, which may over time reduce demand for crude oil, NGL and natural gas, including as a result of the Inflation Reduction Act of 2022 ("IRA 2022") or otherwise; - cyber-attacks; - occurrence of property acquisitions or divestitures; - the securities or capital markets and our ability to access such markets on attractive terms or at all, and related risks such as general credit, liquidity, market and interest-rate risks; and - other factors disclosed under "Part I, Items 1 and 2.
+- our ability to refinance or pay, when due, the principal of, interest or other amounts due in respect of our indebtedness; - our liquidity, cash flow and access to capital; - the supply and demand for and market prices of crude oil, NGL, natural gas and other products or services, and the associated impact of our hedging policies relating thereto; - capital expenditures and other contractual obligations, including our obligations under our Term Loan Credit Agreement and Senior Credit Facility Agreement; - the results of our ongoing strategic alternatives review process; - political instability or armed conflict in crude oil or natural gas producing regions, such as the ongoing war between Russia and Ukraine and the Israel-Hamas conflict; - the integration of acquisitions, including the Alamo Acquisitions and the Hannathon Acquisition; - the availability of capital resources; - production and reserve levels; - drilling and completion risks; - inflation rates and the impacts of associated monetary policy responses, including increased interest rates and resulting pressures on economic growth; - economic and competitive conditions; - the impacts of the transition to an anticipated three-rig development program for the remainder of 2023; - weather conditions; - the length, scope and severity of the ongoing coronavirus disease ("COVID-19") pandemic, including the effects of related public health concerns and the impact of continued actions taken by governmental authorities and other third parties in response to the pandemic and its impact on commodity prices, supply and demand considerations, and storage capacity; - the availability of goods and services and supply chain issues; - legislative, regulatory or policy changes; - regulatory and related policy actions intended by federal, state and/or local governments to reduce fossil fuel use and associated carbon emissions, to drive the substitution of renewable forms of energy for crude oil and natural gas, which may over time reduce demand for crude oil, NGL and natural gas, including as a result of the Inflation Reduction Act of 2022 ("IRA 2022") or otherwise; - cyber-attacks; - occurrence of property acquisitions or divestitures; - the securities or capital markets and our ability to access such markets on attractive terms or at all, and related risks such as general credit, liquidity, market and interest-rate risks; and - other factors disclosed under "Part I, Items 1 and 2.
 Business and Properties," "Part I, Item 1A.
 Risk Factors," "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Part II, Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk," included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 filed with the SEC on March 6, 2023 ("Annual Report") our Quarterly Report on Form 10-Q for the quarter ended March 31, 2023, filed with the SEC on May 10, 2023 under "Part I, Item 2.
+Quantitative and Qualitative Disclosures about Market Risk," included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 filed with the SEC on March 6, 2023 ("Annual Report") our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2023, filed with the SEC on May 10, 2023, June 30, 2023, filed with the SEC on August 7, 2023, and this Quarterly Report, under "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations," "Part II, Item 1A.
 Risk Factors" and "Part I, Item 3.
-Quantitative and Qualitative Disclosures about Market Risk," and this Quarterly Report under "Part I, Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations," "Part II, Item 1A.
-Risk Factors" and "Part I, Item 3.
-Quantitative and Qualitative Disclosures about Market Risk," and this Quarterly Report under "Part I, Item 3.
-Quantitative and Qualitative Disclosures about Market Risk," and elsewhere in this Quarterly Report.
+Quantitative and Qualitative Disclosures about Market Risk."